 Parkinson’s affects your ability to move.
 Exercise keeps muscles strong, improves flexibility and mobility, especially in Parkinson’s.
-Exercise will not stop the progression of Parkinson’s; however, it improves balance, reverses stiffening of joints, improves mobility, and definitely exercise bolsters your spirits.
+Exercise will not stop the progression of Parkinson’s but it may help slow it down; however, it improves balance, reverses stiffening of joints, improves mobility, and definitely exercise bolsters your spirits.

 Exercise has been an almost daily part of my life for the past 50 years.
 Exercise is important to me, especially since my diagnosis with Parkinson’s.
 This week was Spring Break at school, so a Thursday afternoon golf outing was just what I needed (see photo).
 My Parkinson’s-based exercise routine is given below:

 Jump rope (daily);

 Ride bike (now that winter is leaving, weekends);

 Obviously, before beginning your exercise routine(s), talk with your neurologist or family physician, start slow, build up your stamina, and feel better about life with Parkinson’s.
 The more you can move, the better you’ll feel.
 Exercise will help (please be careful ) and enjoy!